-These wars have also shown us the need to prevent future outbreaks of such large-scale violence.
-The difficulties of the transition from communist rule in Central-Eastern Europe and the former Soviet Union have of course provided ample context for problematic inter-ethnic relations.
-These problems often start at the political level, generally due to the extremism of very small cliques.
-Let me say directly, in fact, that so-called ethnic conflicts are not inevitable, even during the break-up of larger state structures.
-Such conflicts have political origins, especially since most communities co-exist in relative harmony, interacting, interrelating, and often intermingling.
-Some politicians and other leaders, however, have used the psychological uncertainties and the material scarcities of this transition period as a opportunity for increasing their hold on power.
-They may advocate acceptable policies for restoring and enhancing a group's ethnic or national identity.
-But they may also single out other groups as culprits in a long history of victimhood.
+These conflicts have also shown us the need to prevent future outbreaks of such large-scale violence.
+The difficulties of the transition from communist rule in Central and Eastern Europe and the former Soviet Union have of course provided ample context for problematic inter-ethnic relations.
+These problems often start at the political level, generally due to the extremism of very small groups.
+Let me say directly, in fact, that so-called ethnic conflicts are not inevitable.
+Although ethnic groups may have a centuries-old history of difficult mutual relations, conflicts between such groups very often have more immediate political causes.
+This becomes apparent if one considers that most communities co-exist in relative harmony, interacting, interrelating, and often intermingling.

+Some politicians and other leaders, however, have used the psychological uncertainties and the material scarcities of this transition period as an opportunity for increasing their hold on power.
+Often making quite emotional appeals, they may advocate for restoring and enhancing a group's ethnic or national identity.
+Even acceptable policies, however, might have some unintended effects.
+For historical reasons, ethnic or national revival for one group may be interpreted by other groups with some hesitation if not distrust.
+Advocating certain policies under these conditions may provoke some unforeseen antagonisms.
+There are, in addition, some leaders who intentionally seek to fan such antagonisms.
+They may single out other groups as culprits in a long history of victimhood.
 If this scapegoating then results in measures to exclude or harm the interests of the other group, then large-scale violence is likely to ensue.
-Such is the tragic pattern that we have already observed in the former Yugoslavia, Georgia, Nagorno-Karabakh, and elsewhere in the region.
+Thus playing the ethnic or nationalist card, such radicals lay the basis for the tragic patterns we have already observed in the former Yugoslavia, Georgia, Nagorno-Karabakh, and elsewhere in the region.